-Banner Elk is a quaint mountain village between Beech Mountain and Sugar Mountain ski areas.
-It's home to Lees-McRae College, a beautiful historic campus at the highest elevation of any college east of the Mississippi (3,700 feet).
+Banner Elk is a quaint mountain village between the Beech Mountain and Sugar Mountain ski areas.
+It's home to Lees-McRae College, a beautiful historic campus at the highest elevation of any college east of the Mississippi (3,700 ft.).

 While the town is only home to about 1,000 residents, it's a hub for the area and offers a nice selection of shopping and impressive line-up of great restaurants within a few blocks of the town clock tower.
 The Art Cellar Gallery (920 Shawneehaw Ave) celebrates its 25th season during 2017 with a schedule of exhibitions, artist talks, book signings and other special events from June through October.

-Banner House Museum: Experience 19th century history of life in the North Carolina mountains in the home of Samuel Henry Banner, one of Banner Elk's original settlers.
-Take daily guided tours mid-June through mid-October by volunteers who introduce you to life in the 1800s.
+Banner House Museum: Experience 19th-century life in the North Carolina mountains at the home of Samuel Henry Banner, one of Banner Elk's original settlers.
+Take daily guided tours mid-June through mid-October by volunteers.

 - Grandfather Vineyard & Winery is located on a mountainside at the base of Grandfather Mountain on the Watauga River.
 During a tasting, you will sample a variety of dry white and red wines.
 From Banner Elk take 184 south to 105 east toward Boone approximately four miles on your right.

 - Flat Top Brewing Company (567 Main Street East, Banner Elk) has about a dozen beers on tap.
-Their year round brews include a pale ale, IPA, Kolsch and black-rye IPA.
-Seasonal beers and experimental small batches, as well as stouts, porters, saisons, hefeweizens and brown ales all make appearances.
+Their year-round brews include a pale ale, IPA, Kolsch and black-rye IPA.
+Seasonal beers and experimental small batches, as well as stouts, porters, saisons, hefeweizens and brown ales.

 - Blind Squirrel Brewery (4716 South US Hwy 19E, Plumtree) is in a small riverside community that's a 30 minute scenic drive from Banner Elk.
 The brewery combines craft beer, beautiful scenery, outdoor games and a popular restaurant.
 Try the light Backwoods Blonde and their iconic American Pale Ale.